 Child Custody disputes are never easy on families.
 The emotions involved when it comes to your children can make any disagreements over custody very stressful.
-Nathan Sheldon will work hard to achieve the custody results you want, while helping you make good decisions during a very difficult time.
+Rock Hill Family Law Attorney Nathan Sheldon will work hard to achieve the custody results you want.
+He’ll use his experience as a child custody lawyer to help you make good decisions during a very difficult time.

 Child Custody Laws in South Carolina

-Since 1995, South Carolina law has required men and women to be treated equally in custody cases.
-In 2012, a new law was passed mandating that family court judges consider joint custody if one of the parents requests it.
-In joint custody arrangements, both parents share responsibility for making major decisions in the child’s life, such as what school they should attend, what medical care they need and what religious training they should have.
+South Carolina law treats men and women equally in custody cases.
+In 2012, a law passed mandating that family court judges consider joint custody if one of the parents requests it.
+In joint custody arrangements, both parents share responsibility for making major decisions in the child’s life.
+These can include decisions like what school they should attend, what medical care they need and what religious training they should have.

 Custody is not the only way you can see your children.
-Visitation is considered a right of parents unless the court had determined otherwise.
+Parents have visitation rights unless the court rules otherwise.
 Disagreement over the time, place or length of visits can cause conflicts that may need to be resolved in court.
 If you are experiencing a conflict over visitation and need legal advice, please contact us to schedule a consultation.